 Regular Glass: Basic, Budget-Friendly

-Regular glass is the most affordable option and usually comes standard in base pricing.
+Regular glass, also known as float glass or clear glass, is an affordable option for most customers and usually comes standard in base pricing.
 It keeps dust and fingerprints off the artwork, but the benefits stop there.
-With no UV protection, colors may fade or yellow over time, especially if the piece hangs in direct sunlight.

 UV-Filtering Glass: The Mid-Tier Workhorse

-Museum Glass: High Clarity, Premium Price
+Museum Glass: Maximum Clarity and Protection, Premium Price

 UV Protection